Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ## General Protocol and Track Format Requirements ## {#general_Protocol_Requirements_p1}

-The ingest source transmits media content to the receiving entity using HTTP POST.
+The ingest source transmits media content to the receiving entity using HTTP POST or HTTP PUT.
 The receiving entity listens fo content on a [=POST_URL=] that is known by both the ingest source and receiving entity.
 The [=POST_URL=] may contain a basepath corresponding to a domain name and relative path, as setup by the receiving entity and a domain naming system.
 An extended path to identify the stream name or fragment